Our queens

 MARTINA DUBOVSKÁ

-Martina Dubovská was born in 1992 in Třinec, in the former Czech and Slovak Federative Republic.
-A multiple Czech Champion title winner and World Cup participant, she started competing at the age of 15 and soon celebrated her first victories in Australia.
-In 2013, she won the slalom bronze medal at the Universiade in Pozza di Fassa.
-So far, Martina has participated in two Winter Olympics: Sotchi in 2014 (22nd place in the slalom) and Pyeongchang in 2018 (9th in the team race, 29th place in the slalom).
-In the World Cup races, she scored four placements in the top ten.
-On the occasion of her 54th Europa Cup race on the Goasleitn in Ahrntal, she won the second slalom race.
+Martina Dubovská, born in 1992 in Třinec, is a multiple Czech champion and World Championship participant.
+At the age of 15, she competed in her first FIS races and celebrated her first victories in Australia shortly afterwards.
+At the 2013 Universiade in Pozza di Fassa, she won the bronze medal in slalom.
+Martina competed in two Winter Olympics: in Sochi in 2014 (22nd in slalom) and in Pyeongchang in 2018 (9th in the team competition, 29th in slalom).
+In World Cup races, she achieved four top ten finishes.
+In the 54th European Cup race of her career on the Goasleitn in the Ahrntal valley, she won her second slalom race.